-In July 2016, he was appointed as Minister of State for Digital and Culture in the Department for Culture, Media, and Sport and in January 2018, he was promoted by becoming the Secretary of State for Digital, Culture, Media, and Sport, Matthew John David "Matt" Hancock from one side and former French Olympian and now French Minister of Sports since May 2017, Laura Flessel-Colovic have signed the agreement during the UK-France Summit occurring 18 January 2018.
+In July 2016, he appointed as Minister of State for Digital and Culture in the Department for Culture, Media, and Sport and in January 2018.
+He was promoted by becoming the Secretary of State for Digital, Culture, Media, and Sport, Matthew John David "Matt" Hancock from one side and former French Olympian and now French Minister of Sports since May 2017, Laura Flessel-Colovic have signed the agreement during the UK-France Summit occurring 18 January 2018.

-A few years ago, in 2016 UK joined the International Partnership against Corruption in Sport, which the main purpose is to strengthen connections between the international sports organizations, governments, and other relevant organizations to eliminate corruption and to encourage proper governance in sport.
-This product of this partnership is creating three task forces for reducing corruption risks relating with sports events and making the quality on a high level in the selection of host cities for major sporting events and to minimize the risk of corruption.
+A few years ago, in 2016 UK joined the International Partnership against Corruption in Sport, which the primary purpose is to strengthen connections between the international sports organizations, governments, and other relevant organizations to eliminate corruption and to encourage proper governance in sport.

 Hancock added: “Through the work of UK Anti-Doping, the Gambling Commission’s Sports Betting Intelligence Unit and our Code for Sports Governance, we are ensuring that our sports bodies are more transparent and uphold the highest standards on integrity and governance.
 We want to share best practice with other nations and this agreement with France underlines how important it is to work in partnership on the threat of corruption.”